peersky/freestyle_wallet/README.md

 # Free style wallet

-Generate bkockchain wallets from your own mnemonic.
+Generate blockchain wallets from your own mnemonic.

 This repository is simple and very transparent solution using only ethersjs and yargs